How to Use the ‘Rule of Three’ to Jazz Up Your Writing (2024)

 Tricolon, hendiatris, and alliteration are all literary devices that create cadence to make your content more memorable.

-They’re fantastic for emphasizing particular points.
+They’re fantastic for emphasizing key points.

 Tricolon